Bruce Tuckman biography and model

 Bruce Tuckman biography

 In 1960 Bruce Tuckman obtained his Bachelor’s degree Bachelor (B.S.) in psychology from the Rensselaer Polytechnic Institute.
 He gained for his Master’s degree (M.A.) from Princeton in1962 and his doctorate (Ph.D) in 1963.

 From 1965 to 1978 he held a variety of posts at Rutgers University before moving to the City University of New York.
 Between 1978 and 1983 Bruce Tuckman was Dean and Professor at the School of Education, Baruch College of the City University of New York.

 After 1983 he took on a post as Professor of Education at Florida State University.
 In 1998 Bruce Tuckman took up a new challenge as the Founding Director and Professor of Education at the Walter E. Dennis Learning Center at The Ohio State University.

-Bruce Tuckman’s research focuses on motivation.
+Bruce Tuckman’s research focuses on motivation and is known for his Forming Storming Norming Performing theory.
 His work is primarily concerned with exploring the links between motivational factors and school achievement and interventions that enhance the self-regulatory behaviour of students (such as goal setting, planning, and incentives).

-Bruce Tuckman has written various books and articles and is a world renowned and respected scientist.
+Bruce Tuckman has written various books and articles and was a world renowned and respected scientist.